wesayhowhigh/docs/docs/development/working-on-documentation.md

 Looking at the existing structure you should be able to see that a folder automatically creates a collapsible sidebar menu, with the MarkDown files inside, representing individual pages.

+If you're creating a file for a `Plugin` you can base the structure on the Template file - located at `/docs/plugins/_template.md`.

+You may also deduce that prefixing a file with an underscore prevents it from being included in the Frontend - so you can only find this template in the repository itself.

 ## Customising The Page

 You are free to use all standard Markdown features.